Operational Policy 2.4 – Planning for school sites

 How has the Development Contribution for public primary schools changed?

-The previous policy did not outline the contribution methodology.
-A new section has been added to clarify the policy’s original intent to provide for the ceding of government primary school sites free of cost, in a fair and reasonable condition, and provide transparency around the contribution arrangements.
+The policy provide for the ceding of government primary school sites free of cost, in a fair and reasonable condition, and transparency around the contribution arrangements.

-The contribution requirement has been expanded to apply to all region scheme areas and land subject of an approved structure plan, based on the premise that all subdivisions and intensification in residential density create demand for, or on, a primary school.
+The contribution requirement applies to all region scheme areas and land subject of an approved structure plan, based on the premise that all subdivisions and intensification in residential density create demand for, or on, a primary school.

 The contribution will be imposed on all freehold and survey strata subdivisions that create more than an additional five lots within the region scheme areas or land within an approved structure plan.
 The contribution methodology (Appendix 2 of the policy) requires subdivider/landowners to have their properties valued to inform their primary school contribution or reimbursement amounts where a subdivider/landowner has ceded more land than their lot yield would require.